A guide to NMEA 2000® installations for yachts

 The Actisense NMEA 2000 Starter Kit provides everything necessary to create a minimum NMEA 2000 network, making it an ideal way to start building your NMEA 2000 network.
 The complete Actisense A2K range provides networking solutions to help build an NMEA 2000 network as the demand for devices grows.

-Problems with NMEA 2000 for yachts
+Are there any problems with NMEA 2000 for yachts?

 The cornerstone of NMEA 2000 is extremely high reliability when sharing vital navigation data where reception of that data must be guaranteed.
 As Ethernet networks cannot guarantee data reception, the NMEA chose “CAN” (Controller Area Network) for NMEA 2000 because it guarantees reception of messages by all devices.

 A benefit of that decision is that no “switches” are required to build a network, however it cannot transport video and other imagery signals that require a high-bandwidth connection.
 This results in Ethernet cabling being required on some yachts to transfer radar, sonar or video camera images in addition to the NMEA 2000 backbone cable.
 Looking forward, NMEA OneNet will bring these two networks together to form a hybrid network that has the capabilities of both.

 Whilst NMEA 2000 is "plug and play" at the (cable and connector) physical level, networks that offer more than one data source of a particular type (for example, two GPS or depth sounder devices) require some device configuration to manage the increasing complexity.
 When networks grow further still, an NMEA-trained dealer or installer is recommended to help create a reliable network.

 NMEA 2000 allows a yacht engineer, owner or captain to choose the best possible products from a wide range of manufacturers.
 They no longer need to stick to the same brand for every device, and as long as the electronics carry the NMEA Certified mark, all of the products will work together seamlessly.